HiWARPs/cactus-backend/README.md

 ```

+## Deployment

+At the top directory call:

+     git push heroku main

+The call above will deploy what is in the current directory.

 ## Description:
 1. Use the terminal command `docker-compose up` in the base directory of the repository to build the images and to start the containers.
 This should start the server.
 2. To test the connection to the server, open http://localhost:3001/ in your web browser.